-Section 4.6 - Can any outcome be It has been agreed and communicated to shared publicly from the confidential the RECAP Partnership board that CCC paper taken by CCC officers to will not request for DEFRA to apply a committee on 22 nd March? transition arrangement upon the WCA's.
+It has been agreed and communicated to the RECAP Partnership board that CCC , , will not request for DEFRA to apply a transition arrangement upon the WCA's.
 It was agreed that a RECAP partnership approach needed to be explored when considering the financial picture.